Run out of funds? No need to be glum in the Netherlands, here are a few free things to enjoy for free in January

 Christmas and New Year celebrations have passed and all decorations are slowly to be taken down from homes and street alike.
-For some it feels down right odd to still take joy from a santa light post-Christmas and the poor fellow is quickly packed back into his box for the following festive period.
-If you are still wanting to be dazzled by some great lights in the dark evening, you can still catch a glimpse of some of the amazing light installations placed along the Illuminade walking route until the 8th January.
+For some, it feels downright odd to still take joy from a Santa light post-Christmas and the poor fellow is quickly packed back into his box for the following festive period.
+If you are still wanting to be dazzled by some lights in the dark evening, you can still catch a glimpse of some of the fantastic light installations placed along the Illuminade walking route until the 20th January.
 There is an opportunity to hire a guide for a wander down the brightly lit way, however you can also enjoy a leisurely stroll for free and take time to admire the works of 23 (inter)national artists who have contributed to the Amsterdam Light Festival.

 Niewjaarsduik literally translated into English is; New Year’s Dive.
 This cultural event traditionally marks the beginning of the cultural calendar in Utrecht and is the first of a series of exciting Culturele Zondagen held throughout the year.
-This years theme is a celebration of the De Stijl art movement founded 100 years ago, in part by Dutch painter Piet Mondrian.
-Events include guided bike rides showing lesser known gems of the city, furniture workshops as well as a large array of theatre productions and workshops.
+‘Young creators’, who are of great value to the city, are also the central theme in the program this year.
+New talent from Utrecht is taking to the stage!
+Events include guided bike rides showing lesser-known gems of the city, furniture workshops as well as a broad array of theatre productions and workshops.
 So if you’re feeling brave let your inner thespian out for the day or take a back seat enjoy the work of others before you!

 Now what would the Netherlands be, without its bright and beautiful Tulip?!
 Since 2012 the unofficial flower of Netherlands has been given its own day; Nationale Tulpendag.

-Usually taking place on the third Saturday of the month, the day kick starts the beginning of the Tulip season.
+Usually taking place on the third Saturday of the month, the day kickstarts the beginning of the Tulip season.
 To celebrate, a huge pop-up Tulip garden is created in Dam Square.
 Complete with over 200 000 tulips, visitors can also witness some traditionally dressed folk tending to the garden too.
-Here you can take some snazzy pics for instagram, witness a bit of colour in the often grey January days and in the afternoon (if you queue) pick your own bunch of Tulips to take home- for free!
+Here you can take some snazzy pics for Instagram, witness a bit of color in the often grey January days and in the afternoon (if you queue) pick your bunch of Tulips to take home- for free!

-Hopefully by the end of January you will have pretty much recovered from the celebrations at the beginning of the month and ready to celebrate 2017 all over again!
-For the 15th year, Den Haag will host an all-day festival to welcome the year of the rooster with parades, fashion shows and some fireworks (organised!).
+This one is something for February!
+Hopefully, by then you will have pretty much recovered from the celebrations at the beginning of the month and ready to celebrate 2019 all over again!
+For the 17th year, Den Haag will host an all-day festival to welcome the year of the pig with parades, fashion shows and some fireworks (organized!).
 The Chinees Nieuwjaar seeks to sweep out the old and make way for the good luck that the new year has to offer.
-Festivities will be held in the Town Hall and Chinatown throughout the 28th and is free to all visitors!
+Festivities will be held in the Town Hall and Chinatown throughout the 9th and is free to all visitors!